pts/small-io-sys/README.md

 ## Techniques used to reduce the file size of io.sys

-* The msload part of io.sys (first 2048 bytes) have been rewritten from scratch in 8086 assembly.
+* The msload part of io.sys (the first 2048 bytes) have been rewritten from scratch in 8086 assembly.
 The new size is only 832 bytes.
 * The kernel (msbio.bin, msdos.bin) code and data have been compressed using aPACK 1.00 and UPX 3.91, and the shorter output has been chosen.
 * The compressed boot logo has been decompressed and recompressed together in the same batch as (i.e. concatenated to) the kernel code and data.
-* Alternatively, the LZMA algorithm and file format supported by UPX 3.91 has also been used for compressing the kernel code and data and the boot logo.
-The output of this is smaller, but it takes longer to decompress at boot time (0.5 to 1 seconds extra in an emulator).
+* The LZMA algorithm and file format supported by UPX 3.91 has also been used for compressing the kernel code and data and the boot logo.
+The output of this is smaller, but it takes longer to decompress at boot time (0.5 to 1 seconds extra in an emulator). *compile.sh* generates io.sys output files both with LZMA compression (small output, slow to decompress, compressed by UPX) and LZSS compression (larger output, very fast to decompress, compressed by aPACK and UPX, and the smaller is chosen).
 * MSDCM code and data have been decompressed and recompressed. using aPACK 1.00 and UPX 3.91 16-bit DOS .exe compression.
 Again, the shorter output (aPACK) has been chosen.